 - 2.1.
 Appointments to Committees are made at the Annual Council Meeting or, when a vacancy occurs, at the next available meeting of the Council, in accordance with the legislation and rules on political balance. - 2.2.
-Any Member on a Committee may give notice to the Proper Officer of his or her resignation from a particular Committee of which he/she is on. - 2.3.
-A Group Leader may request, and the Proper Officer shall give effect to, the removal from a particular Committee of a Member belonging to his or her Political Group, subject to the Group Leader also requesting that an alternative Member belonging to his or her Political Group be appointed to that Committee.
+Any Member on a Committee may give notice to the Proper Officer of their resignation from a particular Committee of which they are on. - 2.3.
+A Group Leader may request, and the Proper Officer shall give effect to, the removal from a particular Committee of a Member belonging to their Political Group, subject to the Group Leader also requesting that an alternative Member belonging to their Political Group be appointed to that Committee.